Bristow couple killed in head-on collision Sunday; two children critically injured

 Emergency responders pronounced Erwin Christensen and Janet Christensen, both 62 and from Bristow, dead at the scene, according to an Oklahoma Highway Patrol report.

-Two girls in a separate vehicle, a 3- and a 4-year-old, sustained head and torso injuries in the crash that happened after 3:30 p.m. about two miles east of Hitchita.
+Two girls — a 3-year-old and a 4-year-old — in a separate vehicle sustained head and torso injuries in the crash that happened after 3:30 p.m. about 2 miles east of Hitchita.

+The Equinox did not make contact with the vehicle it was advancing on, the report states.

-The Equinox driver and the two children were transported to a Tulsa hospital.
-They were in critical condition as of Sunday night.
+The Equinox driver and the children were transported to a Tulsa hospital.
+They were in critical condition Sunday night.
 The driver was not wearing a safety belt.

 The condition of the vehicles’ drivers at the time of the collision remains under investigation.